BinarySpritz/binaryspritz.github.io/_posts/2024-06-20-my-journey-for-100-days-of-swiftui.md

 <script>
-    function weSplictV2ChangeToVersionA() {
+    function changeImage(id, src, alt) {
+        document.getElementById(id).src = src
-        document.getElementById("WeSplitV2").src = "/assets/images/2024-06-20-100-days-of-swiftui/weSplitV2a.png"
+        document.getElementById(id).alt = alt
-        document.getElementById("WeSplitV2").alt = "Second implementation of the WeSplit app rendered in the canvas.
-There is just a textField to input numbers (the check amount)"
     }

-    function weSplictV2ChangeToVersionB() {
-        document.getElementById("WeSplitV2").src = "/assets/images/2024-06-20-100-days-of-swiftui/weSplitV2b.png"
-        document.getElementById("WeSplitV2").alt = "Second implementation of the WeSplit app rendered in the canvas.
-There is just a textField to input numbers (the check amount)"
-    }
 </script>

 <div style="max-width: 100%; display: flex; justify-content: center; align-items: stretch;">
-    <button style="margin-right: 1em" onclick="weSplictV2ChangeToVersionA()"><</button>
+    <button style="margin-right: 1em" onclick="changeImage('WeSplitV2', '/assets/images/2024-06-20-100-days-of-swiftui/weSplitV2a.png', 'Second implementation of the WeSplit app rendered in the canvas.
+There is just a textField to input numbers (the check amount)')"><</button>
     <img style="max-width:70%;" id="WeSplitV2" src="/assets/images/2024-06-20-100-days-of-swiftui/weSplitV2a.png" alt="Second implementation of the WeSplit app rendered in the canvas.
 There is just a textField to input numbers (the check amount)">
-    <button style="margin-left: 1em" onclick="weSplictV2ChangeToVersionB()">></button>
+    <button style="margin-left: 1em" onclick="changeImage('WeSplitV2', '/assets/images/2024-06-20-100-days-of-swiftui/weSplitV2b.png', 'Second implementation of the WeSplit app rendered in the canvas.
+There is just a textField to input numbers (the check amount)')">></button>
 </div>

 ## Third iteration